Gregorius-Yves/PetramaxOplosan_projectweb_Pewmeb-C/README.md

-# InfoBencanaID 🌋🌊
+# InaRisk 🌋🌊

-**InfoBencanaID** is a Laravel-based web application that delivers real-time information and messages about ongoing natural disasters across Indonesia.
+**InaRisk** is a Laravel-based web application that delivers real-time information and messages about ongoing natural disasters across Indonesia.
 The goal is to keep citizens and communities informed through clear updates, enabling faster response and greater public awareness.

 ## 🚀 Features